donkeymouse/ThermalChameleon/README.md

 ![tc](https://github.com/donkeymouse/ThermalChameleon/assets/58677731/fc46250b-e4df-41c3-8f1b-d69e8a1269f7)

-Above is a picture of thermal cameleon that we've made using Dall-E.
+Above is a picture of thermal chameleon that we've made using Dall-E.

 TLDR: We propose a new task-adaptive learnable tone-mapping network for thermal infrared images from 14-bit (RAW) thermal infrared images.

 ### Abstract

-Thermal Infrared (TIR) imaging offers robust perception for navigating challenging outdoor environments.
-However, it encounters significant challenges, notably in texture and contrast, stemming from its typical 14/16-bit format.
-Traditional rescaling methods, aimed primarily at geometric tasks like depth estimation, lack flexibility for semantic downstream tasks and require extensive environmental knowledge for image standardization.
-To bridge this gap, we present the Thermal Chameleon Network (TCNet), an innovative approach to task-adaptive tone-mapping for RAW 14-bit TIR images.
-TCNet introduces multichannel thermal embedding, eliminating the need for heuristic image rescaling, and incorporates adaptive channel compression to streamline the embedding into a 3-channel output.
-This advancement facilitates task-specific tone-mapping and ensures TCNet's modularity with diverse network architectures and applications.
-Demonstrating minimal computational increase and superior adaptability to limited training data, TCNet excels in object detection, setting new horizons for improved semantic task performance in TIR imaging.
+Thermal Infrared (TIR) imaging provides robust perception for navigating in challenging outdoor environments but faces issues with poor texture and low image contrast due to its 14/16-bit format.
+Conventional methods utilize various tone-mapping methods to enhance contrast and photometric consistency of TIR images, however, the choice of tone-mapping is largely dependent on knowing the task and temperature dependent priors to work well.
+In this paper, we present Thermal Chameleon Network (TCNet), a task-adaptive tone- mapping approach for RAW 14-bit TIR images.
+Given the same image, TCNet tone-maps different representations of TIR images tailored for each specific task, eliminating the heuristic image rescaling preprocessing and reliance on the extensive prior knowledge of the scene temperature or task-specific characteris- tics.
+TCNet exhibits improved generalization performance across object detection and monocular depth estimation, with minimal computational overhead and modular integration to existing architectures for various tasks.

 Too long to read?
 Here's a TL;DR

 **Don't spend time on tone-mapping thermal images that would work well for all tasks, instead let the network do it for you, optimized for each task!**

-### Overview of the Thermal Cameleon Network
+### Overview of Thermal Chameleon

 <div align="center">